Meet the Hecatoncheire Archetype

-The LIGHT monsters swap themselves to search or summon another Hecahands.
-DARK focuses on disrupting opponents by stealing from their hand, GY, or Deck.
-Also, no Hecahands monster dies in battle, forcing effect-based removal.
+The LIGHT monsters swap themselves out to search or summon other Hecahands, while the DARK ones focus on messing with your opponent by stealing cards from their hand, graveyard, or even the deck.
+As any Hecahands monster dies in battle, so your opponent is forced to use effect-based removal if they want them gone.

 Hecahands Lore & Design